babel/website/website/versioned_docs/version-7.0.0/parser.md

   outside of class and object methods.
 Set this to `true` to accept such code.

+- **allowUndeclaredExports**: By default, exporting an identifier that was not declared in the current module scope will raise an error.
+While this behavior is required by the ECMAScript modules specification, Babel's parser cannot anticipate transforms later in the plugin pipeline that might insert the appropriate declarations, so it is sometimes important to set this option to `true` to prevent the parser from prematurely complaining about undeclared exports that will be added later.

+- **createParenthesizedExpressions**: By default, the parser sets `extra.parenthesized` on the expression nodes.
+When this option is set to `true`, `ParenthesizedExpression` AST nodes are created instead.

+- **errorRecovery**: By default, Babel always throws an error when it finds some invalid code.
+When this option is set to `true`, it will store the parsing error and try to continue parsing the invalid input file.
+  The resulting AST will have an `errors` property representing an array of all the parsing errors.
+  Note that even when this option is enabled, `@babel/parser` could throw for unrecoverable errors.

+- **plugins**: Array containing the plugins that you want to enable.

 - **sourceType**: Indicate the mode the code should be parsed in.
 Can be one of `"script"`, `"module"`, or `"unambiguous"`.
 Defaults to `"script"`. `"unambiguous"` will make @babel/parser attempt to _guess_, based on the presence of ES6 `import` or `export` statements.
 Files with ES6 `import`s and `export`s are considered `"module"` and are otherwise `"script"`.